wordofwarning/wordofwarning.org/current/2015-domestic/index.md

 ####Venue + Booking Details
 Dates: Thursday 24 — Saturday 26 September 2015
-[Venue: Matthias Court, off Cannon Street, Salford, M3 6JD](http://bit.ly/domesticTWO) — a 5 minute walk from Salford Cathedral???, with buses stopping close by ???.
+[Venue: Matthias Court, off Cannon Street, Salford, M3 6JD](http://bit.ly/domesticTWO) — a 7 minute walk from Chapel Street / Salford Cathedral, a 13 minute walk to Salford Central Railway Station, and a 20 minute walk to Opera House on Quay Street.
 Evening Performances can be [booked online via We Got Tickets (10% booking fee applies).](http://www.wegottickets.com/wordofwarning)
 Evening Performances can be reserved over the phone: 07581 299 439 (leave a message + we'll get back to you).